Zhang County

-Zhang County or Zhangxian is a county in Gansu province of the People's Republic of China.
+Zhang County or Zhangxian is a county in Gansu province, China.
 It is under the administration of the prefecture-level city of Dingxi.
 Its postal code is 748300, and its population in 2017 was 198,200 people.

 The county has several mineral resources such as rock salt, limestone and andalusite.

 Administrative divisions

-Zhang County is divided to 10 towns and 3 townships.
+Zhang County is divided into 10 towns and 3 townships.